hehinfosec/hehinfosec.github.io/_posts/2019-08-13-corelan-quickzip.md

     f.write(ldf_header + payload + cdf_header + payload + eofcdf_header)
 ```

 This should work just fine.
 Now, go ahead and try pop your beloved calculator.
 Oops!!
 Nothing happens, even inside the debugger, QuickZip just hangs.
 Now there could be a thousand explanation for this, but I'm betting that this has to do with *BAD CHARACTERS*.
-Remember how was the paylaod interpreted!!! it's a filename, so, filenaming constraints apply here.
+Remember how the payload was interpreted!!! it's a filename, so, filenaming constraints apply here.
 To avoid any further unnessceray trial and error, we'll make sure, from now on, our payload only contains valid windows filename characters.

 ```
 Valid Windows Filename Characters are all printable ascii except :